RUC-Shende/BotAlgorithms/Docs/detailed-changelog.rst

 Some of the minor improvements and fixes are as follows: added a way to determine priority (queen) in instruBinder, made algorithm names clearly stated in multiple places, reorganized the layout of the sidebar, removed the selection tabs, added a footer with links to documentation, and added a legend with priority (queen) indicator.

-Next will be more improvments to the documentation and GraphComparison module.
+Next will be more improvements to the documentation and GraphComparison module.

 11/06/18
 --------